 Whether or not a Pabo came from the borders of Scotland to Anglesey to establish a religious settlement in the early 6th century, this 15th century sculpture, which was an accidental discovery, is a treasure, as are other details within this tiny church.

-As we left Llanbabo it began to rain, but stopped by the time we got to Ty Croes, giving us a lovely light in which to walk across the beach to St Cwyfan’s.
+s we left Llanbabo it began to rain, but stopped by the time we got to Ty Croes, giving us a lovely light in which to walk across the beach to St Cwyfan’s.
 Sand-bagged up to protect against winter storms, and with all the furniture pushed towards the altar, the inside of this tiny island church didn’t seem to have fared to badly.
 Abandoned as the sea encroached into the headland and as parts of the churchyard had fallen into the sea, a 19th century campaign meant that a church which was in a ruinous state, was salvaged, and a wall built to protect what remained of the churchyard.
 An earlier 15/16th century nave has also been lost, though its trace can be seen in the columns in the north wall.
-All but one of these churches are visited in our events offered by Explore Welsh Churches- read more and book here: Ride out to sea: A tidal church and a proper Welsh Tea
+All but one of these churches are visited in our events offered by Explore Welsh Churches- read more: Ride out to sea: A tidal church and a proper Welsh Tea